 Electric Vehicle Charging Infrastructure Deployment Guidelines British Columbia from Plug-In BC.

-What’s the outlook in EV and smart grid rollout for Canada?
+What’s the outlook for EV and smart grid rollout for Canada?
 Smart grids are already being piloted on a large scale in BC and Ontario, with smaller projects in Alberta and Saskatchewan.
 Here’s what Andy Cleven, Training Director at the Electrical Joint Training Committee, has to say about the impact of smart grids, EVs, renewable energy and battery storage on the industry—take a look.